 If all that isn't enough to keep you and your family busy then why not head a little further out of the village and pay a visit to one of the UK's premier tourist towns, Blackpool.
 With the exhilarating rides of the famous Pleasure Beach, breathtaking views from the top of Blackpool Tower, waterslides at the Sandcastle Waterworld, and donkey rides on the sandy beach, Blackpool is hugely popular with families, couples, and groups of friends alike.

-St Anne’s on Sea gives you a taste of the beaches that the Fylde coast has to offer.
+St Anne's on Sea gives you a taste of the beaches that the Fylde coast has to offer.
 The pier has the traditional arcade and some seaside shops.
 The town centre has been regenerated over the past couple of years and houses lots of shops, pubs and restaurants for all ages and tastes.
 It has the only Japanese restaurant on the Fylde coast and has lots of night life at the weekend.
-The swimming pool is once again a main attraction.

 Visit Fleetwood for fresh fish, Freeport shopping outlet village and the famous Fleetwood market.
 You can also take a short ferry ride to the Wyre village of Knott End on Sea.